FernleafSystems/Shield-Security-for-WordPress/readme.txt

 = I want to review and manage IP addresses, where can I do that? =

-You can use IP Lists section.
+You can use IP Rules section.
 This is an essential tool you can use to analyse IP address, review information concerning blocked and bypassed IP addresses.

 It shows you geo-location information and all the request made to your site by that IP, including offenses and any logged-in users.